petres/rubiks222/README.md

 - `solve.ipynb`

-  Loads the solving graph and solves for given states
+  Loads the solving graph and solves instantly the cube.

 ## Solving